debatric/debatric.github.io/_pages/research.md

 ## Research snapshot
 I study how **massive stars form, evolve, and interact in binaries**, and how these pathways lead to **compact object (black hole/neutron star) mergers**.
 My work links uncertain binary evolution physics and **dense stellar environments** (including N-body dynamics of star clusters) to the populations observed in **gravitational wave catalogs** and **electromagnetic surveys**.

+I am strongly committed to teaching and mentoring students from diverse backgrounds.
+To date, I have co-supervised two PhD students and supervised two Master’s students, and I aim to create an engaging, supportive, and inclusive learning environment.

 ## Current themes
 - **Compact binaries & populations:** formation channels, merger rates, and observable demographics (mass, spin, eccentricity)
 - **Pulsars & neutron-star astrophysics:** connecting radio/X-ray pulsar populations to evolutionary pathways